zeke/devcenter-scraper/content/md/getting-started-with-nodejs.md

 Declare dependencies with npm
 -----------------------------

 Heroku recognizes an app as Node.js by the existence of a `package.json` file.
 To create one, run `npm init` in the root directory of your app.
 The `npm init` utility will walk you through creating a `package.json` file.
-It only covers the most common items, and tries to guess sane defaults.
+It covers the most common items, and tries to guess sane defaults.
+You can skip any of the prompts by leaving them blank.

 ```term
 $ cd node-example